Lewis Capaldi May Have to Stop Making Music Eventually for This Unfortunate Reason

 Ever since his music began catching steam with fans in 2017, Lewis Capaldi has been on a meteoric rise to the top of the industry.
-The Scottish singer-songwriter already has some seriously impressive hits under his belt such as "Someone You Loved," a song which has since garnered him multiple award nominations, wins, and international recognition.
+The Scottish singer-songwriter already has some seriously impressive hits under his belt such as "Someone You Loved," a song that has since garnered him multiple award nominations, wins, and international recognition.

 Despite all of the remarkable aspects of Lewis's climb to music prominence, the artist has faced some issues that have raised questions about how long he'll remain performing.
 With that being said, is Lewis quitting music?
 Let's unpack what we know about the situation so far.